erdosn/dsc-4-45-03-building-simple-autoencoder-lab-data-science/README.md

 import matplotlib.pyplot as plt
 ```

+    /anaconda3/lib/python3.6/site-packages/h5py/__init__.py:36: FutureWarning: Conversion of the second argument of issubdtype from `float` to `np.floating` is deprecated.
+In future, it will be treated as `np.float64 == np.dtype(float).type`.
+      from ._conv import register_converters as _register_converters
+    Using TensorFlow backend.

 ## The Fashion-MNIST dataset

 We have already seen the popular MNIST dataset in our previous lessons.
 Let's load the very similar ["fashion-mnist" dataset](https://github.com/zalandoresearch/fashion-mnist).